Cultivating Change and Connection: Reflecting on the FOLCS Kindred Gathering

 Generous PTO, parental leave, options for family and medical leave, and matching 401(k) contributions

-The ability to work from home when needed
+The ability to work from home when needed and resources dedicated to supporting remote staff

 Four extra hours of weekend on Friday mornings or afternoons